IbrahimMurad/RATQ/Technologies/alfanous.md

 > **Note**: The source code is written in Python 2.7 and it is not compatible with Python 3.
 You need to use a compatible version of Python 2.7.

-> **Note**: I tested the code after making many changes to the code to make it python3 compatible and didn't tested it with python2.
+> **Note**: I tested the code after making many changes to the code to make it python3 compatible and didn't test it with python2.

 1. clone the repository: